-The Registry is the cornerstone of monitoring renal replacement therapy in Britain.
-Involvement of all UK renal units is confidently expected within the next few years.
-This has been mandated by advice from the Department of Health to Health Authorities.
-The Registry is funded by a capitation fee from health authorities, endorsed by the Department.
-The annual Reports are the basis of assessment for health provision, management and outcomes in renal disease nationally.
-The accurate demographic and quality performance data will be one foundation of the renal National Service Framework which is currently under development.
+The Registry is the cornerstone of the monitoring of RRT in Britain.
+The involvement of all UK renal units is confidently expected within the next few years.
+This has been mandated by advice from the Department of Health to health authorities.
+The Registry is funded by a capitation fee from health authorities, endorsed by the Department of Health.
+The annual reports are the basis of assessment for health provision, management and outcomes in renal disease nationally.
+The accurate demographic and quality performance data will be one foundation of the Renal National Service Framework (NSF), which is currently under development.
 The evidence of treatment distribution is critical to ensure the developing NHS agenda on equity of patient access.
 These clinical data are the basis of national comparative audit and quality improvement initiatives that are equal to, or in advance of, any developments in other medical specialities.
-It is hoped that these benefits of the Registry will be recognised as being sufficiently important to invoke the term 'essential NHS activity' thus enabling the secretary of state to use his discretionary powers (Section 60, Health & Social Care Act).
+It is hoped that these benefits of the Registry will be recognised as being sufficiently important to invoke the term 'essential NHS activity', thus enabling the Secretary of State to use his discretionary powers (Section 60, Health & Social Care Act).

-There are over 37,000 patients on the Registry database.
-Some will have been identified retrospectively after an acute presentation, others may have been unable to give consent through incapacity of one kind or another.
+There are over 39,000 patients on the Registry database.
+Some will have been identified retrospectively after an acute presentation; others may have been unable to give consent through incapacity of one kind or another.
 The need for patient identification hinges on the need to track the course of treatment between renal dialysis and transplant units.
-If any compelling example of this need were required, the demise of the previous European Renal Registry was in part because of the intractable difficulties of following patients during transitions of treatment, with a huge 'lost to follow up' cohort.
+If any compelling example of this need were required, the demise of the previous European Renal Registry occurred in part because of the intractable difficulties of following patients during transitions of treatment, with a huge 'lost to follow-up' cohort.

-The Renal Registry will be at the heart of the Renal NSF and supplies crucial information to government about an expanding and resource-intensive service.
+The Renal Registry will lie at the heart of the Renal NSF and supplies crucial information to government about an expanding and resource-intensive service.
 Patient identification is required for data validation.

-The way forward
+C:5: The way forward

-The principles of data protection are scrupulously observed at the Registry and only those directly involved in data validation and analysis have access to patent-identifiable material.
+The principles of data protection are scrupulously observed at the Registry, and only those directly involved in data validation and analysis have access to patent-identifiable material.

-Nevertheless, it is necessary to explore how individual patient consent can best be obtained.
+It is nevertheless necessary to explore how individual patient consent can best be obtained.
 This might involve a single Registry-solicited enrolment at the start of renal treatment.
 It is also important to establish, perhaps from data already available, what bias would be introduced were selective refusal to consent a factor.
 The suggestion that receiving NHS treatment for renal disease should carry an obligation to individuals to provide consent is not widely supported.
 A formula for satisfying all the ethical and legal issues may yet develop from other experience of the practicalities of NHS data collection.
-It should be noted that other applications of the Registry database would have to be examined on their merits and the availability of the data for all purposes, such as identification of patients for research, cannot be assumed.
+It should be noted that other applications of the Registry database would have to be examined on their merits, and the availability of the data for all purposes, such as the identification of patients for research, cannot be assumed.

-The current Renal Registry data collection has continued in the confidence that existing data protection procedures, apart from consent, are well established and that the case for exception under the Clause 60 provisions will have a prima facie validity.
-The Registry anticipates detailed examination of its submission to PIAG, while the possibility of obtaining consent is examined further within the discipline.
+The current Renal Registry data collection has continued in the confidence that existing data protection procedures, apart from consent, are well established and that the case for exception under Clause 60 provisions will have a prima facie validity.
+The Registry submitted to PIAG, and while further clarification on some issues was awaited by PIAG, the Registry was given permission to continue data collection.
+It is hoped that the Registry's new role in monitoring the NSF will strengthen its submission, in conjunction with the support of patient groups, the Department of Health, the NHS Information Agency and the Royal College of Physicians, while the possibility of obtaining consent is examined further within the discipline.